Find out about the National Fraud Initiative (NFI) services available for private and voluntary sector organisations.

 The NFI can also carry out retrospective checks of your existing customer data on a batch basis.

 It is important for the voluntary sector that the money you have goes towards the charitable aims of your organisation.
-NFI can help protect against fraud in this area by offering payroll screening and creditor screening services.
+The NFI can help protect against fraud in this area by offering payroll and trade creditor screening services.

-- employees committing benefit fraud – NFI can match your payroll data to local benefits data to identify employees who are potentially committing benefit fraud and may therefore also pose a serious fraud risk to your organisation
+- employees committing benefit fraud – The NFI can match your payroll data to local benefits data to identify employees who are potentially committing benefit fraud and may therefore also pose a serious fraud risk to your organisation (matches returned to the body paying the benefit for investigation)

 Real time application screening